 FIM is obliged, as a consequence of SUP 16.12, to report annually to the FCA that it has adequate “liquidity systems and controls”.

-FIM has calculated its Fixed Overhead Requirement “FOR” which amounts to £101,490as at 1 December 2021.
+FIM has calculated its Fixed Overhead Requirement “FOR” which amounts to £130,000 as at 31 October 2022.
 The credit and market risk capital requirements of FIM amount to less than the FOR.
 Therefore the overall Pillar I capital requirement of FIM is €125k.

 In addition, FIM also undertakes an ICAAP in accordance with the requirements to assess the need for additional capital to support the risks not adequately covered by Pillar I.